noname390/BVE-Gensokyo-Railway/README.md

 Currently, the simulated line operates in one direction from the Hakurei Shrine to the Ningennosato, but it will be extended in the future and eventually become a circular line.
 ## Updates
 - 2023-6-9:set up repository
+- 2023-6-20:Release v0.2 preview and start promoting on video websites
 ## Route information
 The current route includes one-way operation between the Hakurei Shrine and the Ningennosato in Gensokyo, with a maximum speed of 110 km/h.The route includes 6 stations:  Hakurei Shrine,South Hakurei,Eientei,Chikurin,South Ningennosato, and Ningennosato.Both local and express trains are available.